krishna-waidande/krishna-waidande.github.io/system_statistic.md

 your program will take the help of kernal, so here kernal will run it's own programs (System calls ) to perform I/O operations.
 So when CPU is running the kernal program that means process is in kernal mode.
 ```

+`ni` : Linux uses a “nice” value to determine the priority of a process.
+A process with a high “nice” value is “nicer” to other processes, and gets a low priority.
+Similarly, processes with a lower “nice” gets higher priority.

+`id` : It displays how much % CPU is ideal it means free to use.

+`wa` : which is the time the CPU spends waiting for I/O to complete.

+`hi`: Hardware interrupts are typically used by peripherals to tell the system about events, such as a keypress on a keyboard

+`si` : software interrupts are generated due to specific instructions executed on the processor

+`st` : In a virtualized environment, a part of the CPU resources are given to each virtual machine (VM).
+The OS detects when it has work to do, but it cannot perform them because the CPU is busy on some other VM.
+The amount of time lost in this way is the “steal” time, shown as st

  ### | KiB Mem | KiB Mem | 7946952 total | 2839680 free | 2611976 used | 2495296 buff/cache |